 This chart shows the trailing P/E over the last 15 years:

-Comcast’s operations are pretty non-cyclical because TV and internet are one the last things people would cut-off, meaning the revenue and income is less likely to go down if we hit a recession.
-This is of course good, because the main reason for the outperformance of low-volatility stocks is the simple fact that they fall less in a downturn, thus recovering from a higher level than volatile stocks.
-Because of the compounding effect I like stocks which are as less cyclical, an attribute I think is very underrated among private investors.
+Comcast’s operations are pretty non-cyclical because TV and internet are one the last things people would cut-off, meaning the revenue and income are less likely to go down if we hit a recession.
+This is of course good because the main reason for the outperformance of low-volatility stocks is the simple fact that they fall less in a downturn, thus recovering from a higher level than volatile stocks.
+Because of the compounding effect, I like stocks that are less cyclical, an attribute I think is very underrated among private investors.
 Furthermore, Comcast is now trading at multiples way lower than the market, and thus should give some kind of protection.

-During the GFC in 2008/09 both the earnings and cashflow increased, but the share price still declined: A price of 10 in August 2008 was followed by a low if 5.6 in March 2009.
-The share price recovered quickly and in mid-2010 it almost touched 10 dollars again, a much faster recovery than S&P 500.
-Business has of course changed quite a bit since then, but I believe this is one of the better stocks to own in a recession.
+During the GFC in 2008/09 both the earnings and cash flow increased, but the share price still declined: A price of 10 in August 2008 was followed by a low if 5.6 in March 2009.
+The share price recovered quickly and in mid-2010 it almost touched 10 dollars again, a much faster recovery than the S&P 500.
+The business has of course changed quite a bit since then, but I believe this is one of the better stocks to own in a recession.

 - Monopoly market share in cable and theme parks.

 (This article was published on 22nd of February 2020.)

 Disclosure: I am not a financial advisor.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are my opinion – they are not suggestions to buy or sell any securities.